 Historically, Intermap was primarily a mapping services company.
-Over the past four years, the focus of the Company has changed and Intermap now considers itself a global provider of location-based information solutions.
+Over the past five years, the focus of the Company has changed and Intermap now considers itself a leading provider of geospatial solutions.
 These solutions are focused on improving the way commercial entities, governments, and individuals use geospatial related information.

 The Company's geospatial solutions are created from a multitude of internally generated and publicly available data sources.
-Using a combination of Intermap's proprietary radar data collection technology, third party sensors, and other available geospatial related information, the Company aggregates this information and creates a diversified database of location-based information called NEXTMap[®].
-This NEXTMap database is the foundation for the Company's 3D business intelligence ("3DBI[®]") software solutions created to help meet the geospatial-related needs of its customers.
+Using a combination of Internap's proprietary radar data collection technology, third-party sensors, and other available geospatial related information, the Company aggregates this information and creates a diversified database of location-based information.
+This database is the foundation for the Company's 3D business intelligence ("3DBI[®]") software solutions created to help meet the geospatial-related needs of its customers.

-In the coming year, the Company expects to expand its geospatial solutions capabilities through its Orion Platform® - a software-driven spatial data platform that derives answers for customers through sophisticated software analytics.
+In the coming year, the Company expects to expand its geospatial solutions capabilities through its Orion Platform[®] - a geospatial Platform-as-a-Service (PaaS) product that derives answers for customers through sophisticated software analytics.
 The key elements of the Orion Platform include:

-- 3DBI: Analytics based software as a solution ("SaaS") applications for both geographic information systems ("GIS") and non-GIS users - Infrastructure: Network based software delivered in both platform as a service ("PaaS") and traditional local licenses - Foundation Data: Seamless, off-the-shelf, high resolution elevation and image data - Geospatial Services: Customer based geospatial auditing services, custom data collection, and multi-sensor data fusion services.
+- 3DBI: Analytics based software-as-a-solution ("SaaS") applications driven by Intelligent Inquiries ("IQ's") for both geographic information systems ("GIS") and non-GIS users - Infrastructure: Network based software delivered in both platform as a service ("PaaS") and traditional local licenses - Foundation Data: Seamless, off-the-shelf, high resolution elevation and image data - Data Analysis and Visualization: Customer driven IQ's that provide easy to use geospatial answers for non-geospatial experts.